Agile project management software is accepted by more organizations in a variety of industries than anytime before.

 So far all the tools we have discussed here are meant to plan and track your projects.

 But as I said before, without meaningful and real-time collaboration you can’t be Agile.

-So, your Agile project management software should have features which make collaboration and communication effortless.
+So, your Agile project management software should have features that make collaboration and communication effortless.

 A simple addition for robust collaboration is to enable users to add comments on tasks, files and project status.

-Another communication tool which is really needed is a real-time messaging tool which lets users communicate on different topics about the project.
+Another communication tool that is really needed is a real-time messaging tool that lets users communicate on different topics about the project.

 Some applications integrate with a third-party messaging board.
 W have decided a native message board is crucial for effective collaboration.

 Other tools that are needed to enhance communication among the team members are the real-time chat tool and interactive whiteboard.

 A versatile group chat tool helps two or more team members brainstorm on ideas if not all in the same location.